raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 If you set the value of the LED to `1`, it turns on.

-Enter the following code, make sure you tap Enter after each line.
+Enter the following code, make sure you tap Enter after each line:

 ``` python
 from machine import Pin